damicodavid/Ryanair_Price_Analysis/README.md

 ## 1.2 Goals Insights

-* How company discriminate the ticket price based on the starting airport (Main - Milano Malpensa, closer to the city & Secondary - Bergamo)
+* How company discriminate the ticket price based on the starting airport (Main - Milano Malpensa & Secondary - Bergamo)

 * How does the ticket price change as we move further away from today's date and book with less advance notice??